arosenkranz/scenarios/identifying-frontend-issues/01-getting-started/01-step.md

 10. Now, navigate back to the Storedog directory with `cd /root/lab`{{execute}}.

-11. Click `docker-compose -f docker-compose.yml up -d`{{execute}} to start the Storedog app.
-Docker will pick up the environment variables you set in the host and pass them along to the containers.
+11. Click `docker-compose -f docker-compose.yml up -d`{{execute}} to start the application's services.
+Docker will pick up the environment variables that have been set and pass them along to the containers.

   > **Note:** Make sure you are in the `/root/lab` directory when you run this command.

-12. Give the services a few seconds to load up, then navigate to the Storedog app and microsite in your browser by selecting the two tabs on the right.
-Take a moment and familiarize yourself with how the applications work, especially the **microsite**.
+12. Give the services a few seconds to load up, then navigate to the Storedog and Discounts frontend apps in your browser by selecting the two tabs on the right.
+Take a moment and familiarize yourself with how the applications work, especially the **Discounts Frontend**.

   You'll notice a few pieces of the application are a bit buggy.
-For instance, fetching advertisements on click isn't working in the microsite and there's some latency in both the microsite and the main storefront.
+For instance, fetching advertisements on click isn't working in the discounts app and there's some latency in both that app and the main storefront.

   Don't worry about it for now, you'll investigate these errors soon.